navikt/crm-nks-base/force-app/main/default/lwc/nksRelatedList/README.md

 ## LWC: Dynamic Related List

-LWC for displaying a related list with filter options based on inputs definbed in js-meta.xml.
+LWC for displaying a related list with filter options based on inputs defined in js-meta.xml.

 ## Attributes